 Imbued with centuries of history and culture, the UK is one of the most rewarding nations to travel around.
 Explore the length and breadth of Britain on this outstanding tour of the island.
 Discover ancient attractions, modern cities and wild landscapes from the rugged Rannoch Moor to the inspiring Stonehenge.

 Join the group at our dedicated Departure Office in St Pancras then travel by First Class rail to York where we stay at The Principal.

 We discover much of the city's long and fascinating story on a guided walking tour of its main attractions.
 These include the incomparable Minster, which is one of Europe's largest and most ornate gothic cathedrals, and the Shambles, a quaint street that has remained almost unchanged since the Middle Ages.
 Following the tour, you have the chance to take in the sights of this marvellous city at your own pace.

-This morning we transfer to the station for the train north to Edinburgh in First Class.Upon arrival we check into the Radisson Blu Hotel Edinburgh for a two night stay.
+This morning we transfer to the station for the train north to Edinburgh in First Class.Upon arrival we check into our hotel for a two night stay.
 That evening we are welcomed in true Scottish style, enjoying a traditional Great Scot's Dinner experience at the hotel, complete with exciting and traditional forms of entertainment.